Nonprofit Resources

 Nathan Salsbery

-Nathan is a Partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
+Nathan is a partner in the Colorado Springs and Denver offices and serves as the firm’s Executive Vice President for the West region.
 For over 20 years, Nathan has provided assurance and consulting services to numerous types of nonprofit organizations, and he is a certified fraud examiner.
-Nathan serves as a Board member and Treasurer for the Christian Leadership Alliance and as Board Chair for a private K-12 Christian school.
+Nathan serves as Vice Chair and Treasurer of the Board for Christian Leadership Alliance and as Board Chair for a private K-12 Christian school.
 He also has 10 years of nonprofit industry experience serving on staff part-time as Associate Pastor at his local church, and has earned a Master of Divinity degree with an emphasis in church and ministry leadership.

 Leave a Comment